KunSahni/ing-sw-2021-Sahni-Rossi-Ponti/README.md

 ## Quick start guide

-The following commands are meant to be run inside the [`deliverables/final/jar`](./deliverables/final/jar) folder.
+The following command is meant to be run inside the [`deliverables/final/jar`](./deliverables/final/jar) folder.

 ### Windows/Linux